Sigrid extension for JetBrains IDEs

 Setting it up

-Go to Settings → Tools → Sigrid and fill in your API Key and Customer name.
+Most settings are global, configured once and shared across all your projects.
+Go to Settings → Tools → Sigrid and fill in your API Key and Portfolio Name.
 If you’re on a self-hosted Sigrid instance, add your URL there too — otherwise leave it blank and it’ll default to https://sigrid-says.com.

 Opening the plugin